strodan84/MagTrace/README.md

 Magnetic field geometry lies at the heart of stellarator design.
 Understanding how magnetic field lines wind around complex three-dimensional configurations is essential for plasma confinement, diagnostics, and reactor optimization.

-StellarScope aims to provide an accessible platform for exploring these concepts through modern scientific Python tools while serving as a foundation for future work in computational fusion diagnostics.
+MagTrace aims to provide an accessible platform for exploring these concepts through modern scientific Python tools while serving as a foundation for future work in computational fusion diagnostics.